NKVD labor columns: Soviet Germans

 the NKVD (via Prikaz 35105) banned ethnic Germans from the Soviet military.
 Tens of thousands of these soldiers were sent to the Labor Army.

 During 1942, eventually all male Germans of ages from 16 to 50 years and all female Germans of ages 16–45 without children younger than 3 years were conscripted to labor duty.
 Most of them worked at "NKVD objects" (i.e., basically in the same conditions as in Gulag prison camps; the Germans were supposed to be housed in separate camps, but this was not always done), and in coal mining and petroleum industries, railroad construction, ammunition, general construction, and other industries.
 Many lost their lives in the labor army.

-Basically the German labor columns were dismissed in 1945, but Germans were held for much longer.
+The German labor columns were dismissed in 1945, but Germans were held for much longer.
 In 1948 they were transferred to the status of "special settlers" and were not allowed to return home.
 In 1955, after the official visit of Chancellor of Germany Adenauer to the Soviet Union and the signing of a number of Soviet-German agreements, this status was abolished (the process of resettlement of Germans to Germany was started at this time as well).
 Still, the Germans that were deported initially from European and border regions (in particular, Volga Germans) were not allowed to return.